Read time: 7 min 37 sec

 Every day, millions of people face mental health struggles, yet too many don’t receive care that addresses the root of their pain.

-That’s why we’re building a new way to receive support—a tool that enables anyone to have access to individualized care, practitioners deliver in-the-moment support for their clients, and practitioners get rewarded for behavioral support—not just sessions.
+That’s why we’re building a new way to receive support—a tool that enables anyone to have access to individualized care.

-Because real healing doesn’t just happen in therapy sessions—it happens in everyday moments.
+Because meaningful healing doesn’t just happen in therapy sessions—it happens in everyday moments.

 As the founder of Journey Nudge, I want to share why this mission is deeply personal to me, and how my own experiences shaped the problems we’re solving today.